A day in the life of a medical student

 So I hope this gave you a good insight into what I get up to at Birmingham medical school!
 It is rather full on but it’s all about what you make of it.

-so as a little tip, make sure you’re self-disciplined simply by keeping up to date with your notes or flashcards, then it’s not too stressful.
+As a little tip, make sure you’re self-disciplined simply by keeping up to date with your notes or flashcards, then it’s not too stressful.

 You don’t have to be able to memorize everything as you go, you just need to have a decent understanding!
 Memorising can be for when you’re revising!